kenanmorani/Machine_Learning_idu/README.md

-# Machine Learning course taken at Izmir Democracy University
+# Machine Learning, Izmir Democracy University

-Assignments and Final Project
+* Assignments and Final Project:
+* Assignments:
 - The assignments follow the course 'Machine Learning Foundations:Case Study' on coursera.
+* Final Project:
-- The final project discusses the effects of learning rate changing on image classification modelling.
-It uses the CIFAR100 dataset for the work.
+- The final project discusses the effects of chanigne the learning rate on image classification modelling performance.
+It uses the CIFAR100 dataset for validation.
   Explanatory video lives at: https://youtu.be/PnNBh3Dm4o8